• Skip to main content

 Kid-friendly lunch ideas can be a bit tricky!
 Mom's lunch is usually leftovers from dinner, while Dad never tires of turkey sandwiches, but lunch for kids can be a challenge.
 With lunch, I use my panini press a lot, I mean a lot!

-All of these lunches can be made in the morning and packed into school lunch boxes too.
-The hot foods are room temp by lunch time, which has never been a problem with my kids.
-These are our go-to basics, quick, easy and semi-healthy!
+If your kids are willing, these lunches can be made in the morning and packed into school lunch boxes too.
+The hot foods are room temp by lunch time, which hasn't really bothered my kids.

 Jump to: